Ylvauk/binary-search/binary-searches.md

 ## Binary Searches

 If you were born before 2000, chances are you have used a physical dictionary in your life.
 Did you know that you were likely using an variation of a binary search when you were looking for a definition of a word?
-Let's say you wanted to the definition of  ``Despondent``, if you flipped the dictionary and ended up with words the started with ``C``, you knew to look in later pages.
+Let's say you wanted to look up the definition of  ``Delightful``, if you flipped the dictionary and ended up with words the started with ``C``, you knew to look in later pages.
 If you then found yourself with words that started with ``E``, you knew to look in previous pages, between where ``C`` and ``E`` are.
-You could then have kept on zeroing in until you found ``Despondent`` - which means "in low spirits from loss of hope or courage"
+You could then have kept on zeroing in until you found ``Delightful`` - which means "causing delight; charming".

 **❓ What about the dictionaries allows you to take this approach to finding definitions?**